Business Administration (A.S.)

 What is business administration?

-Business administration builds a foundation in accounting and finance, economics, marketing, management,business analytics, international business and more.
+Business administration builds a foundation in accounting, finance, economics, marketing, management, business analytics, international business and more.
 A fundamental understanding of business offers you knowledge and skills that are valuable in virtually any industry.
 An associate degree in business administration prepares you for a career or serves as a springboard to a bachelor’s degree program.

 Why study business administration at Ó£»¨¶¯Âþ Manchester?